theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

 This option gives you proper HTTPS, no browser warnings, and auto-renewing certificates.

 First, go to your domain registrar (where you bought your domain) and create a **DNS A Record**.

+That might sound terrifying but once you click on your domain in your account, there will be a pretty clear DNS settings / records option there somewhere.
+You are just going to "add record" and:

 * **Host:** `@` or leave blank (or a subdomain like `foundry`)
 * **Value:** Your server's IP address (`x.x.x.x`)